-An effective, lasting anxiety treatment requires the support of a psychotherapist who can stay present with you and help you uncover the unique layers of your emotional traumatic experiences.
-They’ll help you see and understand how your anxiety manifests in your life and shapes your way of feeling, thinking, and being in the world.
+An effective, lasting anxiety treatment requires the support of a psychotherapist – who can stay present with you and help you.
+Help you uncover the unique layers of your emotional traumatic experiences.
+So you can see and understand how your anxiety manifests in your life and shapes how you feel and think.

 Now, I see EMDR as an essential aspect of trauma treatment.
 This is trauma healing and resilience building that combines is science, art, and soul work all at the same time.

-To do all this, a therapist needs to know when and how to blend EMDR with other approaches that all work together to help you return to a sense of wholeness and recovery.
+To do all this, a therapist needs to know when and how to blend EMDR with other psychotherapy approaches.
+And, how to work together to help you return to a sense of wholeness and recovery.

-As an EMDR therapist now, I am honored to use these tools to participate in the creation of a work of healing art that is grounded in the scientific approach and led by the callings of your soul.
-When a client comes to me, all of who they are – past, present, and future dreams are acknowledged and woven into the treatment.
-We discover and design a path, step by step, based on the unique experience, personality, needs, hopes, dreams, and talents that come through the door.
+As an EMDR therapist now, I am honored to participate in the creation of a work of healing art that is grounded in the scientific approach and led by the callings of your soul.
+When a client comes to me, all of who they are – past, present, and future dreams – is acknowledged and woven into the treatment.
+We discover and design a path, step by step, based on the unique needs.
+Honoring your own experience, personality, hopes, dreams, and talents.

 Healing anxiety with EMDR gets you to the root of emotional trauma.
-You can heal from feeling unsafe, not loved enough, or not seen.
-This kind of therapy helps you address feelings of not knowing who you are, not feeling fulfilled by your relationships and experiences, not feeling effective enough, not being able to trust, or not feeling you can have an impact on others.
+You can heal from feeling unloved, unseen, or unsafe.
+This kind of psychotherapy can help you address: feelings of not knowing who you are, not feeling fulfilled by your relationships and experiences, not feeling effective enough, not being able to trust, or not feeling you can have an impact on others.

 This is work from inside-out.
 It doesn’t focus on symptoms.
 It focuses on healing and building you in a holistic, complete way.
 This is true healing, resilience, and character building.